stalela/stalela-docs/docs/20-specs/api-canonical-transfer.md

 ## 🎯 Purpose
 - Provide a **unified API** for initiating transfers.
 - Normalize requests into canonical model.
-- Return transfer state and timeline.
+- Return transfer state and timeline

 ---